jujdu/Top25Films/README.md

 # Top 25 Films
 A test application for a Junior iOS developer vacancy.
-It uses  RSS iTunes Generator to get top 25 films in iTunes Store.
+It uses  RSS iTunes Generator to get top 25 films from iTunes Store.
 Then it send a request to iTunes Search API with specified film ID to get more information about film like a plot e.t.c.
-As iTunes API give only 100x100 image resolution, the app has to convert it to 500x500 on Detail View Controller.
+As iTunes API gives only 100x100 image resolution, the app has to convert it to 500x500 on Detail View Controller.

 Also It must have done only programmatically without storyboard.